Representing Medical and Mental Health Professionals

 Schaefer Halleen has unparalleled experience in all of these areas, knows the “state of the art” and other generally accepted language for these items, and can thus negotiate very effectively for our clients in the contract formation period.
 Clarity at the outset of these relationships protects medical professionals, and reduces the risk that difficult disputes will arise during the employment relationship.

 Furthermore, there may come a time during the contract term where our clients want to have an “exit strategy” for moving their practice elsewhere, while maximizing the benefits to which they may be entitled under the contract terms and given events at work which have led them to seek a separation.
-Schaefer Halleen attorneys can analyze complex facts and contract terms and shape just such a strategy for our clients.
+Schaefer Halleen Minneapolis attorneys for physician can analyze complex facts and contract terms and shape just such a strategy for our clients.
 Moreover, our reputation with large medical employers and the defense bar often leads to prompt and productive settlement discussions in these difficult situations.

 Federal and State Laws Affecting Medical Professionals